 Sending mail, although it still happens on a large scale today, is somewhat of an old technology.
 With the Post Office late to the game offering broadband services, while failing to provide services that supported up to date technology, they are not aiming their packages at high-flying technology whizzes.
 Post Office Ltd broadband is very much grounded in the people’.

-In 2007, Post Office Ltd launched television campaigns with the tagline 'The People’s Post Office’.
+In 2007, Post Office Ltd launched television campaigns with the taglinea 'The People’s Post Office’.
 The campaign aimed at playing on the humour surrounding local British people and their quirks.
 The campaign aimed to play down any marketing glamour, and instead showed the reality of day to day life in a post office.
 This has been the marketing angle used for their target audience ever since.

 While Sky aims to connect with the educated, upper class and more technologically-minded, the Post Office targets its broadband services to the demographic profile of people who already use their services.
 This would include people who do not have a sound background in internet usage, with no need for large data allowances and high speeds, such as geriatric consumers or people who do not use a computer very often.

 Moreover, advertising campaigns from the Post Office tend to utilise offline methods, rather than capturing their market through online campaigns and social media marketing.
 Where Plusnet and TalkTalk tend to focus on convincing customers to switch through social media campaigns offering lower prices, the Post Office tends to limit its advertising to in-store displays, on television, and through bus stop adverts.
 This shows that Post Office are trying to target first-time internet consumers who are late to the game, and therefore have limited need for advanced technology in their lives.
 This is further exemplified by the fact that the Post Office doesn’t offer fibre optic broadband, making an executive presumption that its target audience would not be in need or be interested in this service.